darkgs/darkgs.github.io/_posts/2019-07-16-preliminaries_c++.markdown

 ## Sequence Containers
 ### std::vector
-It manages dynamically allocated array to store elements.
+It manages <b>dynamically allocated array</b> to store elements.
 Thus, pushing or popping (push_back, pop_back) the lasting element can be done in O(1).
-However, inserting or erasing an element at specific position take O(n) because it should move all following elements.
+However, inserting or erasing an element at specific position take O(n) because it should move all of the following elements.
 {% highlight c++ %}
 #include <vector>